dvnll/ecpli/README.md

-Given a gammapy dataset (of type gammapy.modeling.Dataset), the target model (of type gammapy.modeling.models.SkyModel) and target pameter name needs to be defined:
+Given a gammapy dataset (of type gammapy.modeling.Dataset), the target model (of type gammapy.modeling.models.SkyModel) and target parameter name needs to be defined:

 ```